Getting started with Workflows

 Where can I test my Workflow?

 The Workflow builder interface has an integrated menu to help you test your workflow directly, as covered earlier in this article.
-However, in some cases you may want to test it live if it contains advanced conditions, or if it is composed of several inter-connected individual workflow.
+However, in some cases you may want to test it live if it contains advanced conditions, or if it is composed of several interconnected workflows.

 A good way to test a workflow "live" without causing interference with your users, is to edit the terms detected by your initial "User sent a message" Event block, and to temporarily make it detect a term only known by you (like a password).